nwukie/ChiDG_pysite/source/code_details/mesh/detail_mesh.rst

     \quad
     \quad
     \quad
+    \mathcal{T} =
     \begin{pmatrix}
        \xi_r   \quad   \xi_\theta   \quad   \xi_z  \\
        \eta_r  \quad   \eta_\theta  \quad   \eta_z \\
        \zeta_r \quad   \zeta_\theta \quad   \zeta_z
     \end{pmatrix}

+Note, that the cylindrical element transformation matrix has :math:`r`-scaling included implicitly since it was computed by inverting the mapping constructed previously.
 The metric terms are defined at each quadrature point in the ``metric(:,:,:)`` component of a given ``element_t``.
 To access the matrix of metric components for a given quadrature node ``igq``, the component can be used as